Joystream/community-repo/working-groups/storage-group/leader/mainnet/mainnet-questions-for-Leads.md

 The calculation below taking assumption from [here](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc)

-- Min per server storage is 2T with a preference for 5T.
+- Min per worker storage is 5TB with a preference for 10TB, max 25TB.
-- Initial min total number of servers avaiable should be `1.5 * Min requirement is replication requirement`.
-Current replication is 5, resulting on a min 5*1.5 ~= 8 nodes and capacity 16T to 40T.
+- Initial min total number of workers avaiable should be `2.5 * Min requirement is replication requirement`.
+Current replication is 5, resulting on a min 5*2.5 ~= 13 nodes and capacity 65T to 130T, taking into account replication capacity 13T to 26T.
-- total storage space avaliable across all servers has to be .
+- At 5PB as per docuement above we will be looking at ~ 50 workers with 100TB per worker.